matthewdennett/matthewdennett.github.io/_posts/2022-07-01-Python-HTTP-Server.md

 #### SSL/TLS

 Unfortunately, the module doesn't support SSL directly, but this can be easily achieved with a small script.
 [Sergi Alfonso](https://medium.com/@SergiAlfonso) has a really good post [Python Simple HTTP Server With SSL Certificate](https://medium.com/@SergiAlfonso/python-simple-http-server-with-ssl-certificate-encrypted-traffic-9c5cbe1fd750) that I have often referred to when I need a to enable SSL.
-This post is definately worth a read as he highlights how this can be used to hide the transmission of malware or other nefarious content.
+This post is definitely worth a read as he highlights how this can be used to hide the transmission of malware or other nefarious content.